-In designing our audit approach, we considered those areas which were deemed to involve significant judgement by the directors, such as the key audit matters relating to the fair valuation of unquoted financial assets and assets held for sale.
+In designing our audit approach, we considered those areas which were deemed to involve significant judgement by the directors, such as the key audit matters relating to the classification and valuation of convertible loans.
 Other judgemental areas were the consideration of future events that are inherently uncertain impacting going concern.
 We also addressed the risk of management override of controls, including evaluating whether there was evidence of bias by the directors that represented a risk of material misstatement due to fraud.